waynodiablo/Oystercard/further_javascript/github_profiles.md

 ##Version 2 - More info

 Try to get your version looking more like the mockup.
 Get some styling in there!
+Test ALL THE THINGS with Protractor! (you problably skipped past the bit where it said to use Protractor, so [here's the link again](/further_javascript/protractor.md))

 ##Version 3 - Deploying to Heroku